applebiter/gnatwriter/README.md

     story_dict = noveler("story").get_story(story.id).serialize()

-The method used internally uses the `json` module and dumps() method to serialize the objects, so the output is formatted as very human-readable JSON.
+Internally, the method uses the `json` module and dumps() method to serialize the objects, so the output is formatted as very human-readable JSON.

 More documentation will be forthcoming.